-II.4.4.4 Earned Revenues
+Earned Revenues II.4.4.4

 Earned revenues are exchange revenues, which arise when a Federal entity provides goods and services to the public or to another government entity for a price.
 The full amount of exchange revenue is to be reported on the SNC or a supplementary schedule, regardless of whether the entity is permitted to retain the revenues in whole or in part.
-Any portion of exchange revenue that cannot be retained by the entity is reported as a transfer-out on the SCNP.
-(See SFFAS No. 7 for information on exchange revenues.)
+Any portion of exchange revenue that cannot be retained by the entity is reported as a transfer-out on the SCNP48.